acvirts23/Projects-Labs/README.md

-# Courses, languages used, & Project/lab Descriptions
+# Courses, languages used, & project/lab descriptions

 The following are the major courses I took throughout college; and includes the languages we used throughout as well as major things we did in these courses.